liamcervante/terraform-provider-mock/README.md

-** This has been replaced by [hashicorp/terraform-provider-tfcoremock](github.com/hashicorp/terraform-provider-tfcoremock), please use that repository/provider **
+**This has been replaced by [hashicorp/terraform-provider-tfcoremock](https://github.com/hashicorp/terraform-provider-tfcoremock), please use that repository/provider.**

 # terraform-provider-mock